nileshsalunke09/30-Linux-System-Monitoring-Tools-Every-SysAdmin-Should-Know/README.md

-Where, “-u 2 5”: Report CPU utilization.
-The following values are displayed:
+Where, “-u 2 5”: The following values are displayed:

-%user: Percentage of CPU utilization that occurred while executing at the user level (application).
+- %user: Percentage of CPU utilization that occurred while executing at the user level (application).
-%nice: Percentage of CPU utilization that occurred while executing at the user level with nice priority.
+- %nice: Percentage of CPU utilization that occurred while executing at the user level with nice priority.
-%system: Percentage of CPU utilization that occurred while executing at the system level (kernel).
+- %system: Percentage of CPU utilization that occurred while executing at the system level (kernel).
-%iowait: Percentage of time that the CPU or CPUs were idle during which the system had an outstanding disk I/O request.
+- %iowait: Percentage of time that the CPU or CPUs were idle during which the system had an outstanding disk I/O request.
-%idle: Percentage of time that the CPU or CPUs were idle and the system did not have an outstanding disk I/O request.
+- %idle: Percentage of time that the CPU or CPUs were idle and the system did not have an outstanding disk I/O request.

-# 5. vmstat – Virtual memory statistics
+# **5. vmstat – Virtual memory statistics**
 The vmstat command reports information about processes, memory, paging, block IO, traps, and CPU activity.
 # #vmstat

 Field Description For Vm Mode

 (a) procs are the process-related fields are:
-r: The number of processes waiting for run time.
+- r: The number of processes waiting for run time.
-b: The number of processes in uninterruptible sleep.
+- b: The number of processes in uninterruptible sleep.

 (b) memory is the memory-related fields are:
-swpd: the amount of virtual memory used.
+- swpd: the amount of virtual memory used.
-free: the amount of idle memory.
+- free: the amount of idle memory.
-buff: the amount of memory used as buffers.
+- buff: the amount of memory used as buffers.
-cache: the amount of memory used as cache.
+- cache: the amount of memory used as cache.

 (c) swap is swap-related fields are:
-si: Amount of memory swapped in from disk (/s).
+- si: Amount of memory swapped in from disk (/s).
-so: Amount of memory swapped to disk (/s).
+- so: Amount of memory swapped to disk (/s).

 (d) io is the I/O-related fields are:
-bi: Blocks received from a block device (blocks/s).
+- bi: Blocks received from a block device (blocks/s).
-bo: Blocks sent to a block device (blocks/s).
+- bo: Blocks sent to a block device (blocks/s).

 (e) the system is the system-related fields are:
-in: The number of interrupts per second, including the clock.
+- in: The number of interrupts per second, including the clock.
-cs: The number of context switches per second.
+- cs: The number of context switches per second.

 (f) CPU is the CPU-related fields are:
 These are percentages of total CPU time.
-us: Time spent running non-kernel code. (user time, including nice time)
+- us: Time spent running non-kernel code. (user time, including nice time)
-sy: Time spent running kernel code. (system time)
+- sy: Time spent running kernel code. (system time)
-id: Time spent idle.
+- id: Time spent idle.
 Prior to Linux 2.5.41, this includes IO-wait time.
-wa: Time spent waiting for IO.
+- wa: Time spent waiting for IO.
 Prior to Linux 2.5.41, shown as zero.

-# 6. w – Find out who is logged on and what they are doing.
+# **6. w – Find out who is logged on and what they are doing.**

 # #w username

-# 7. uptime.
+# **7. uptime.**
 uptime command can be used to see how long the server has been running.
 The current time, how long the system has been running, how many users are currently logged on, and the system load averages for the past 1, 5, and 15 minutes.
 # #uptime

 1 can be considered as the optimal load value.
 The load can change from system to system.
 For a single CPU system, 1 – 3 and SMP systems 6-10 load value might be acceptable.

-# 8. ps – Displays the Linux processes.
+# **8. ps – Displays the Linux processes.**
 ps command will report a snapshot of the current processes.
 To select all processes use the -A or -e option:

 # #ps -A